 - In Early Years Foundation Stage and Key Stage 1, we structure our lessons in a carousel where children will switch between working in a small group with an adult and working independently.

 - Children are also supplied with books to read independently which they are able to take home.
-These books will be monitored by the school's staff, to ensure that children can read them fluently.
+These books are monitored by the school's staff to ensure that children can read them fluently.